shrinerb/shrine/doc/carrierwave.md

 # Shrine for CarrierWave Users

 This guide is aimed at helping CarrierWave users transition to Shrine.
 We will first generally mention what are the key differences.
-Afterwards there is a complete reference of CarrierWave's interface and what is the equivalent in Shrine.
+Afterwards there is an extensive reference of CarrierWave's interface and what is the equivalent in Shrine.

 ## Uploaders